 This is something both the bookie and the bettor know.
 The bookie has to create odds that encourage bettors to wager even on the less skilled team.
 Instead of offering the true odds on the outcome of a game, they adjust it.

-So, initially, an odds would look like 2.00 in decimal, +100 in moneyline, and 1/1 in fractional odds.
+So, initially, the odds would look like 2.00 in decimal, +100 in Moneyline, and 1/1 in fractional odds.
 So, a bettor that wagers $10 and wins will get $20 inclusive of the profit and wagered money.
 This leaves a bookie without a profit.